Revealing Choice Bracketing: Experimental Design

-In the Social Experiment, each subdecision asks the subject to choose an integer allocation of tokens between two anonymous other subjects, person A and person B. The value of each token to A and B varies across decision problems and across subdecisions.
-Because the two recipients are anonymous, we expect preferences to be symmetric across money allocated to A versus B.\footnote{Note that the budgets in the Risk and Social experiments were designed to be identical up to the translation across domains.}
+In the Social Experiment, each part of every decision asks the subject to choose an integer allocation of tokens between two anonymous other subjects, Person A and Person B. The value of each token to A and B varies across decision problems and across parts.
+Because the two recipients are anonymous, we expect preferences to be symmetric across money allocated to A versus B.